strongloop/strongloop.com2/_posts/2019-08-07-july-milestone.md

 - We fixed REST API to better handle the case where a custom `basePath` is configured via `app.basePath()` API.
 As a result, the `server` entry in OpenAPI spec correctly includes the configured base path again now.
 Check [PR #3266](https://github.com/strongloop/loopback-next/pull/3266) for more details.

 - A bug was fixed in the MongoDB connector, which caused the id from the input data object to be deleted.
 See [issue #3267](https://github.com/strongloop/loopback-next/issues/3267) for more details.

+## New Feature On The Way - Inclusion of Related Models

+After many weeks in making, Miroslav finally finished the research on how to resolve included models when querying datasources and concluded the spike [issue #2634](https://github.com/strongloop/loopback-next/issues/2634).

+The essence:
+- We will introduce a concept of `InclusionResolver` functions.
+These functions implement the logic for fetching related models.
+- Base repository classes (e.g. `DefaultCrudRepository`) will handle inclusions by calling resolvers registered for individual relations.
+- Model-specific repositories (e.g. `TodoRepository` scaffolded in your project) will register inclusion resolvers for relations that are allowed to be traversed.
+- LoopBack will provide built-in inclusion resolvers for each relation type we implement (`hasMany`, `belongsTo`, `hasOne` at the time of writing).

+The [spike PR #3387](https://github.com/strongloop/loopback-next/pull/3387) shows a proof-of-concept implementation and includes high-level description of the proposed design in the [SPIKE document](https://github.com/strongloop/loopback-next/blob/spike/resolve-included-models/_SPIKE_.md), where you can find more details.

 ## Team changes